 - Accept feelings (even ones you don't like!): "I hear you're upset.
-What can you do to help yourself feel better?" - Use "Show me..." statements like "Show me how you can make a good choice when you approach your sister." - Offer limited and authentic choices.
-"Do you want to do your homework at the kitchen counter or at the dining room table?" - Share power through turn taking or cooperative decision making as a family. - Recognize effort by using "I notice..." statements like, "I notice how you used our 'code red' signal.
+What can you do to help yourself feel better?" - Use "Show me..." statements like "Show me how you can make a good choice regarding your sister." - Offer limited and authentic choices.
+"Do you want to do your homework after school or after practice?" - Share power through turn taking or cooperative decision making as a family. - Recognize effort by using "I notice..." statements like, "I notice how you used our 'code red' signal.
 It worked!
 That's excellent!" - Practice deep breathing.
-This is a simple practice your child/teen can use to assist themselves anytime, anywhere. - Follow through on repairing harm. - Proactively remind: "Remember what helps you feel better?
-What can you do?"
+This is a simple practice your teen can use to assist themselves anytime, anywhere. - Follow through on repairing harm. - Proactively remind: "Remember what helps you feel better?
+What can you do?" - Include reflection on the day in your end-of-day routine.
+You might ask, "What happened today that made you happy?" or "What were the best moments in your day?"

-Tip After a tough day, your child/teen may be internally beating themselves up for what they did and said earlier.
+Tip After a tough day, your teen may be internally beating themselves up for what they did and said earlier.
 So end the day with love.
 They need to hear that you love them NO MATTER WHAT on those days in particular.

-Trap Don't move on or nag when children/teens are angry or upset.
-Children/Teens often need more time to calm down, regain perspective, and move on.
-Be sure to wait long enough for your child/teen to show you they can take steps to self-manage.
+Trap Don't move on or nag when teens are angry or upset.
+Teens often need more time to calm down, regain perspective, and move on.
+Be sure to wait long enough for your teen to show you they can take steps to self-manage.
 Your waiting could make all the difference in whether they are able to do what you need them to do.

 Step 4.
-Support Your Child's/Teen's Development and Success
+Support Your Teen's Development and Success

-- Ask key questions to support their skills: "You have a lot of work left to do today on your project.
-Do you remember what you can do if you start feeling frustrated?" - Promote an "I can" belief.
-Children/teens need to know you believe in them. - Foster friendships.
-They offer opportunities for your child/teen to practice power sharing, negotiating roles, and working through conflict. - Stay engaged.
+- Ask key questions to support their skills: "You were up late working on your project.
+What can you do if you start feeling overwhelmed?" - Promote an "I can" belief.
+Teens need to know you believe in them. - Foster friendships.
+They offer opportunities for your teen to practice power sharing, negotiating roles, and working through conflict.

+- Stay engaged.
 Try out new and different coping strategies to see what works best. - Engage in further practice.
 Role play or rehearse when needed. - Reflect on real world, natural consequences of disrespectful behaviors. - Follow through on logical consequences to repair harm when needed. - Learn new behaviors to replace inappropriate behaviors by understanding feelings, teaching healthy coping strategies, and practicing sharing power and taking responsibility.